-In compensation matters, the responsibilities of the Human Capital and Corporate Governance Committee include:
+In compensation matters, the responsibilities of the Human Capital, Corporate Governance and ESG Criteria Committee of the Board of Directors include:

-• Inform the Board of Directors of Grupo Financiero BG of the activities, issues, conclusions, and relevant recommendations approved by the Committee in all matters related to Human Capital management.
+- Inform the Board of Directors of Grupo Financiero BG of the activities, issues, conclusions, and relevant recommendations approved by the Committee in all matters related to Human Capital management. - Establish and monitor compliance with the organization's policies regarding compensation, incentives, and employee benefit programs. - Request periodic and timely explanations regarding the reports of audits or instances that they consider may have an impact on the company's human capital management.

-- Establish and monitor compliance with the organization's policies regarding compensation, incentives, and employee benefit programs. - Request periodic and timely explanations regarding the reports of audits or instances that they consider may have an impact on the company's human capital management. - Make a proposal for the performance evaluation of the EVP and General Manager and submit it to the Board of Directors for approval. - Monitor the performance of the Bank's Executive Vice Presidents, their compensation levels and professional development.
+- Make a proposal for the performance evaluation of the EVP and General Manager and submit it to the Board of Directors for approval. - Monitor the performance of the Bank's Executive Vice Presidents, their compensation levels and professional development.